 - Divide the chocolate custard evenly into the four vessels (a little under 1/2 C each) being careful not to spill into the pan.
 Carefully fill the pan 1/2 way with boiling water, then gently transfer the pan to the oven.
 Lay a sheet of foil over the top of the custards.

-- Bake the custards for 22-25 minutes or until the custard is set but the center still juggles a bit.
+- Bake the custards for 22-25 minutes (in glass jars) OR until the custard is set but the center still jiggles (not slosh) a bit and reads 165 Fahrenheit on an instant read food thermometer (note if baking in ramekins, they'll take a few minutes longer than glass jars).
 Remove from oven.
 Use tongs to transfer the vessels to a plate, then transfer to the refrigerator.
 Allow to set in the refrigerator for 2-3 hours so the custard has time to set.
 If needed, the pots can be made up to two days ahead.
 Once chilled, cover the pots until ready to share.
 Remove from refrigerator and let stand at room temperature about 30 minutes prior to enjoying.

 - Share with lightly sweetened whipped cream or whipped coconut cream, sprinkle with chocolate shavings, or with a sprinkle of cinnamon or nutmeg.